hamsternipples/nosedocs/noseblog.md

 [3]: robert's translation of the german guy's words to describe this planet as a prison planet.

+### 2020-08-17 00:10 - didn't really realise...

+... the implications of everything that I wrote.
+I was just putting down the ideas as they came to me.
+I guess I have a lot to think about ...

+*shakes head*

 # the end

 ### 2020-08-04 ??:?? - the gratitude circlejerk